We often say that speed is of the essence, and it seems that Google couldn’t agree more. Google

 visual stability, this user-centric metric quantifies how often users experience unexpected layout shifts, the aim is to have a low CLS in ensuring the page is delightful to use.

-An example is when you are reading an article, you will not want any of the text or elements on the page to suddenly shift when you are in the process of reading, as this will make you lose your spot and need to figure out where you were reading before the shift.
 Another example is when you are clicking on a button, but the button suddenly shifts a few centimetres up on the screen, then you would have missed clicking on the button, resulting in a negative user experience.
 Unwanted movement of buttons/elements on web pages is fairly common on the internet today and it is likely that you have experienced it.
 You will want to try to minimize such layout shift as it is essential to scoring high in the Cumulative Layout Shift metric on Google PageSpeed Insights.
-This GIF is a great example provided by Google to explain what this looks like (and what we need to avoid):

 Credit: https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html